HKUDS/VideoRAG/Vimo-desktop/README.md

 pnpm dev
 ```

-> ⚠️ **File Location Notice (Current Version)**: Once a video is imported into Vimo, avoid moving or renaming the video file on your computer.
-In the current beta version, changing the file path may disrupt Vimo's ability to access the video.
+> ⚠️ **File Location Notice (Current Version)**: Once a video is imported into Whizzhive, avoid moving or renaming the video file on your computer.
+In the current beta version, changing the file path may disrupt Whizzhive's ability to access the video.
 This limitation will be addressed in future releases.

 ## 3. Contribution

 We embrace the open-source spirit and welcome contributions from the community!
-Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements, your contributions help make Vimo better for everyone.
+Whether you're fixing bugs, adding features, improving documentation, or suggesting enhancements, your contributions help make Whizzhive better for everyone.

 🤗 Feel free to submit issues and pull requests!

 ## 4. Acknowledgement

-We would like to express our gratitude to the following open-source projects that have inspired and contributed to Vimo's development:
+We would like to express our gratitude to the following open-source projects that have inspired and contributed to Whizzhive's development:

 - **[nano-graphrag](https://github.com/gusye1234/nano-graphrag)**: For providing innovative algorithms and techniques that enhanced our video understanding capabilities.
 - **[uitars-desktop](https://github.com/bytedance/UI-TARS-desktop)**: For inspiring our frontend development approach and providing valuable insights into desktop application architecture.